 COVID-19 Update - Cafes Pubs and Restaurants may re-open to trade from 4 July

-On 23 June 2020 the Government announced that, from 4 July 2020, pubs, cafes and restaurants will be permitted to re-open for trade provided they can meet the COVID-19-Secure guidelines and follow the re-opening guidance issued for the hospitality sector.
-This guidance can be found online.
-Before you resume trading as a food business, please check regularly for up to date advice on the current situation using our business support pages, which includes the Council’s business recovery toolkit.
+On 23 June 2020 the Government announced that, from 4 July 2020, pubs, cafes and restaurants will be permitted to re-open for trade provided they can meet the Health and Safet Executive (HSE) Working safely during the coronavirus (COVID-19) outbreak guidance and follow the re-opening guidance issued for the hospitality sector.
+This guidance can be found on HM Government: Keeping workers and customers safe during COVID-19 in restaurants, pubs, bars and takeaway services.
+Before you resume trading as a food business, please check regularly for up to date advice on the current situation using our Coronavirus - business support, which includes the Council's business recovery toolkit.

 Wiltshire Council is fully committed to doing everything it can to support people, businesses and our local communities through this challenging time.